croc001/Point_and_click/README.md

 <!-- GETTING STARTED -->

 ## Installing the game (.exe)
+**The current state of the Game changes a lot since we are still in Development, the Version provided with this method might be outdated !**

+**To be sure to get the newest Version please check out <a href="#running-the-game-in-godot-for-developers">Running the Game in Godot (for developers)</a>**

 _Below is a short guide to help you through the installation process.
 The game is currently only available for Windows._